arpitpaul/Music-recommendation-system-using-facial-recognition-in-ML/README.md

 Platform independent Music recommender

-My favouritr Arijit, What's yours?
+My favourite Arijit, What's yours?
 Try it! you will Love it!